Diminished Value Calculator

 Diminished Value$1,000

-The 17c formula is the insurance industry standard used by most insurers to determine diminished value.
+The 17c formula is a commonly referenced formula that many insurers use to determine diminished value.
 It applies a 10% cap, then adjusts for mileage and damage severity.
-Insurers often use this to minimize payouts — the market-based estimate may better reflect your actual loss.
+Insurer practices vary — the market-based estimate may better reflect your actual loss.

 What Is a Diminished Value Calculator?